 And since the announcement in August 2021 that OnlyFans is going to start banning explicit adult content, you might be on the lookout for an alternative to continue your follower career, if you tend to post more sexual photos and videos.
 Even though that ban has now been suspended, you never know when they might change their mind again.

 The new OnlyFans content guidelines are going to really shake up the whole market if they do decide to push them through, and so there's no better time for adult content creators to think about their options and see if there's another site that might be more suited to them.

 Of course, if you tend to post nudes without hardcore imagery, OnlyFans might still be your best option.
 Though OnlyFans is only likely to go more mainstream, and you need to think about the kind of audience you want to attract, and what sort of content you not only post now but that you might want to create in future.

-In this guide, we’ll take you through the best alternatives to OnlyFans, whether you’re someone who wants a completely non-adult site or you’re looking for a platform to continue sharing more explicit photos and videos.
+In this guide, we'll take you through the best alternatives to OnlyFans, whether you're someone who wants a completely non-adult site or you're looking for a platform that welcomes adult content creators to share more explicit photos and videos.

 Each platform gives creators the chance to share content with paying subscribers, and they’ve all got their pros and cons.
 Depending on what kind of content you want to create, one might be a better option for you than OnlyFans.